Are you wondering if you are eligible to file Chapter 7 Bankruptcy? Find out below.

 The Means Test

 The bankruptcy means test determines whether you have the means, or the disposable income to pay back other creditors.
-The idea is to keep folks with high income (based on household size) from filing Chapter 7 bankruptcy.
-These high income households with disposable monthly income may not file a Chapter 7 – but can file a Chapter 13 and potentially pay back some of their debts.
+The idea is to force folks with higher incomes into Chapter 13 so they can pay back some of their creditors.
+The means test makes the bankruptcy process more complex for lawyers and more expensive for debtors.

 Median Family Income?

-The original source for the State Median Family Income is the Census Bureau.
-The US Department of Justice regularly updates the Census Bureau’s Median Family Income Data and is accessible through this page.
+The Census Bureau is the original source for the State Median Family Income.
+The US Department of Justice updates the Census Bureau’s Median Family Income Data twice a year.
+It is accessible through this page.
 The Median Family Income varies by location.
-For zip code 66044 (Lawrence, Kansas) a household size of 2 is 60,634.00/year, or a monthly income $5,053.
+For zip code 66044 (Lawrence, Kansas) a household size of 2 is $72,442/year, or a gross monthly income $6,036.

 How to Calculate Your Family Income

 To calculate your family income, you need to take all your income over the last 6 months and compare it to the median income for a household of your size.
-If your income is less then you are presumed to pass and are eligible to file chapter 7 bankruptcy.
-An online calculator can be found here.
-You can also speak with an attorney and they can calculate it for you.
+A presumption arises that you qualify for chapter 7 bankruptcy if your income is below the median.
+You can find the online calculator here.
+You can also give us a call and we will calculate it for you.

 What If You Are Above Median?

-If you are above the median you may still be eligible to file chapter 7 bankruptcy, but you must complete the rest of the means test.
-The means test can be extremely complicated so it is recommended you speak to an attorney if you are above median.
+If you are above the median, you may still be eligible to file chapter 7 bankruptcy, but you must complete the rest of the means test.
+The means test can be extremely complicated, so speak to an attorney if you are above median.

 If you have questions about whether you are eligible to file Chapter 7 bankruptcy, please give us a call at email us now.
 Chris W. Steffens is a Kansas Licensed Bankruptcy Lawyerfor a FREE Consultation over the phone, in person or you can